tycrek/degoogle/degoogle.md

   - *This is just for the Gmail service, not a client*
 - Keep
   - [Joplin](https://joplinapp.org/) - Open-source notes/todo app.
 Available for Windows, macOS, Linux, Android, and iOS.
 Also offers a terminal version.
 It can import Evernote `.enex` files if you use that.
 It can also sync with Nextcloud (mentioned above).
+  - [Standard Notes](https://standardnotes.org/) - Encrypted note storage with loads of features.
+Offers a web app as well as downloads for most operating systems.
+Has a paid plan, but the free tier has many useful features as well.
 - Play Music
   - [Emby](https://emby.media/)
 - Play Movies and TV